sharma-sonu/Heartbeat-Monitoring-system-using-Arduino/README.md

 # Heartbeat-Monitoring-system-using-Arduino
+# Overview
-This project uses an Arduino and pulse sensor to measure and display heart rate data in real-time.
-It features an easy-to-use setup, making it ideal for learning Arduino programming and sensor integration.
-Required components include an Arduino board, pulse sensor, optional LCD display, and jumper wires.
+This project utilizes an Arduino board and a pulse sensor to create an efficient heart rate monitoring system.
+The pulse sensor captures heartbeats and transmits the data to the Arduino for processing.

+# Features
+Real-time Heart Rate Monitoring: Displays heart rate on an LCD screen or sends data to a computer for analysis.
+User-friendly Interface: Simple setup for easy monitoring.
+Educational Use: Ideal for learning about sensor integration and health monitoring systems.

+# Components Required
+Arduino board (e.g., Arduino Uno),
+Pulse sensor,
+LCD display (optional),
+Breadboard,
+Connecting wires